damianhakert/damianhakert.github.io/source/posts/2016-09-16-what-is-cycle-analytics.html.md

 allows you to see the entire flow from end-to-end, starting right at the idea stage.

 Reducing cycle time is the competitive advantage of the future.
 In fact, it's the first principle of [Conversational Development][convdev].
-Yet, few teams have cycle times of days, or hours.
+Yet, few teams have cycle times of weeks, days, or even hours.
+The goal should be to reach [maximum efficiency][tech-beacon].
 The benefit of reducing cycle time is that you can ship quicker, smaller changes.
-This is not only more efficient, but helps teams be more customer-focused by being able to track the entire software development process, and using this perspective to deliver solutions, faster.
+This is not only more efficient, but helps teams be more customer-focused by delivering solutions, faster.

 It's not enough to focus on coding speed; what matters is how quickly you react to market and customer needs.